Ascent Of The Amazon Logo

 The Emerald City

-February 12, 2018 by Pete
+February 12, 2018 by Casey

 After leaving Tefe (the city where the famous naturalist Henry Walter Bates based himself for several years) and following an exhausting 7.5K swim across Lago Tefé, my current guide Everaldo and I set off for the long slog to Juruá.
 Armed with Everaldo’s vast knowledge of the rainforest and my own very modest experience, we … Read more »